Winterflower/winterflower.github.io/_posts/2015-02-15-weekly-programming-braindump.md

 ## On-going programming reading list

-* Learning Python by Mark Lutz

-** Still working through part IV: Functions and Generators.
-Hopefully, will finish it in the coming weak
+* Learning Python by Mark Lutz:  Still working through part IV: Functions and Generators.
+Hopefully, will finish it in the coming week

 * Bokeh tutorial (needed for my London Underground programming project)